FEB 04, 2026

 at the behest of her mother, she pulls on her headset to do some dating.

-it’s been a while, so she has to sit through the obligatory welcome-back-we-haven’t-seen-you-in-a-while bullshit. she zones in and out a little, letting cortana-siri-alexa’s voice wash over her ears:
+it’s been a while, so she has to sit through the obligatory welcome-back-we-haven’t-seen-you-in-a-while bullshit. she zones in and out, letting cortana-siri-alexa’s voice wash over her ears:

 …remember, there’s a strict five minute time limit for each date. we’re happy to review timer extension requests accompanied by a doctor’s note…